top of page

 Godly Play 2

-Rite In The Middle
+Rite in the Middle

 Rite in the Middle- 3rd through 5th grades.
 This class continues with Godly Play, exploring more of the enrichment and extension lessons, as well as the core stories.
 Deeper theological reflections and connections are made with this age group.
 Response time encourages journaling, working with various art mediums, group projects, and continued work with the stories themselves.